-Among the most paramount in this collection, Starfish by Steve Parker exudes the kind of science fiction feel that slides easily into the initiated mind.
-Immediately, we know we're in a future
+Among the most paramount in this collection, Starfish by Steve Parker exudes the kind of sci-fi feel that slides slickly down the gullet.
+Right off the bat, we know we're in a future

 Next follows Inspiration by literary giant Ben Bova.
-Bova takes on the theme of time travel with a twist: his protagonists are nearly all legends from the past.
+Bova takes on the theme of time travel and adds a twist: his protagonists are nearly all legends from the past.
 (HG Wells and Albert Einstein, to name a few).
-It can be jolting at times, but by the conclusion all strings are neatly tied up.
+At times it can be jolting, but by the conclusion all strings are neatly wrapped up.

-Away by Robert Dunbar is a puzzling mix indeed.
-On one hand it has the great ingredients of shifty, clandestine human operations.
-You'll keep turning the pages just to find out what the hell is going on.
-On the other there is little illumination.
-A man has awoken in a room with little or no idea on whom he is or why he's there at all.
-Little clues are offered, and by the finale you'll either be smiling or gritting your teeth with frustration ...
+Away by Robert Dunbar is a puzzling mix.
+On one hand it has the tried-and-true ingredient of a shifty, clandestine human operation; you'll keep turning pages just to find out what the hell is going on.
+On the other hand there is little illumination.
+A man has awoken in a room with no idea whom he is or why he's there at all.
+Minor clues are offered, and by the finale you'll either be smiling or gritting your teeth ...

-With a demonic blend of revenge and time-travel, J J Davis gives us Wall of Delusion: here, the time travel aspect is original and fresh with our main guy Scott - after committing a double homicide when he finds his wife in bed with another , undergoing radical new therapy involving nano brain machines and memory.
+With a demonic blend of revenge and time-travel, J J Davis gives us Wall of Delusion: here, the time travel aspect is fresh with our main guy Scott (after committing a double homicide when he finds his wife in bed with another) undergoing radical new therapy involving nano brain-machines and memory.
 Although we assume this takes place in the future,

 Lastly, we have Scotch on the rocks by William F Nolan.
-With a subject matter that's close to my heart (UFO's), this is a funny little treasure that rounds off the issue nicely; unfortunately, nothing can be said without giving anything away - a short essay by Gill Ainsworth also accompanies it.
+With a subject matter that's close to my heart (UFO's), this is a comedic treasure rounding off the issue nicely.
+A short essay by Gill Ainsworth accompanies it.